 Below, we explain how negligence is proven in wrongful death cases, from gathering evidence to consulting expert witnesses.

 In legal terms, negligence refers to the failure of an individual or entity to exercise reasonable care, resulting in harm to another person.
-To prevail in a wrongful death case, the plaintiff (the family or estate of the deceased) must prove that the defendant’s negligent actions or inactions caused the death.
+To prevail in a wrongful death case, the plaintiff—typically a surviving spouse, child, or dependent—must prove that the defendant's negligent actions or inactions caused the death.

 To establish negligence, you must prove four key elements: